What is Keyword Research?

 Why is Keyword Research Important?

-If customer research is the foundation of marketing, keyword research is the foundation of SEO.
+If customer research is the foundation of marketing, keyword research is the foundation of SEO strategies for law firms.

-Keyword research gives you a way to tap into the masses to understand all the thousands of ways people search online, how often, and where to focus to help the right people to achieve your business goals.
+Keyword research gives you a way to tap into the masses to understand all the thousands of ways people search online, how often they search, and how this kind of focus can help you achieve your business goals.

 How to Do Keyword Research for SEO

-Here’s how we approach it.
 If you have questions, let us know.
+SEO for lawyers is what we do.

 Step 1: Create a List of Seed Keywords